KunalTanwar/varwolf/README.md

 **A Modern CSS Variable Manipulation Library for React.**

 Varwolf lets you dynamically control CSS variables with a clean, type-safe API.
-Write styles with pseudo-classes, nested selectors, and dynamic values — all while maintaining the performance and specificity benefits of CSS-in-JS.
+Write styles with pseudo-classes, pseudo-elements, variable groups, and dynamic values — all while maintaining the performance and specificity benefits of CSS-in-JS.

 ## ✨ Features

 -   🎯 **CSS Variable-First** — Manipulate CSS custom properties, not just styles
 -   🔄 **Dynamic State Management** — Variables change with pseudo-classes (`:hover`, `:active`, etc.)
+-   📦 **Variable Groups** — Organize related variables with nested objects (NEW in v1.2.0)
 -   ✨ **Pseudo-Elements** — Style `::before`, `::after`, and more with `$` prefix
 -   🪆 **Nested Pseudo-Selectors** — Support for complex states like `:hover:disabled`
 -   🔗 **Cross-State References** — Reference values from other pseudo-states